open-xml-templating/pizzip/documentation/upgrade_guide.md

 ### From 2.0.0 to 2.1.0

-* The packaging changed : instead of loading jszip.js, jszip-load.js,
+* The packaging changed : instead of loading pizzip.js, pizzip-load.js,
-  jszip-inflate.js, jszip-deflate.js, just include dist/jszip.js or
+  pizzip-inflate.js, pizzip-deflate.js, just include dist/pizzip.js or
-  dist/jszip.min.js.
+  dist/pizzip.min.js.
-  For AMD loader users : JSZip now registers itself.
+  For AMD loader users : PizZip now registers itself.
 You just have to put the file at the right place or configure your loader.

 ### From 1.x to 2.x

-* `JSZipBase64` has been renamed to `JSZip.base64`.
+* `PizZipBase64` has been renamed to `PizZip.base64`.
 * The `data` attribute doesn't exist anymore : use the getters `asText()`, `asBinary()`, etc
 * The compression/decompression methods now give their input type with the